 - Myth: Dyslexia is a "catch-all" term.

-Fact: Research has shown that dyslexia is a specific neurological learning disability that is characterized by difficulties with accurate and/or fluent word recognition, and by poor spelling and decoding abilities.
-Other secondary problems in reading and vocabulary comprehension may also arise.
+Fact: Research has shown that dyslexia is a specific neurological learning disability that is characterized by difficulties with accurate and/or fluent word recognition, poor spelling, and decoding abilities.
+Other secondary problems in vocabulary, reading comprehension, and writing may also arise.

 - Myth: Dyslexia is innate, incurable, and permanent.

-Fact: While dyslexia is a lifelong learning disability, early, intensive, and effective intervention can help a student keep up and retain his grade level in school, as well as minimize the negative effects dyslexia can have such as low self-esteem.
+Fact: While dyslexia is a lifelong learning disability, early, intensive, and systematic intervention can help a student keep up and retain his grade level in school, as well as minimize the negative effects dyslexia can have, such as low self-esteem and poor self-concept as a learner.

 - Myth: The prevalence of dyslexia is estimated to be between 4-8% of the total population in English speaking countries.